steipete/WebRTC/README.md

 Prebuilt WebRTC XCFramework for Apple Silicon Macs with H265/HEVC and AV1 codec support.
 Distributed as a Swift Package with binary target for easy integration.

+> **Version Note**: This release (M139) is built from WebRTC's main branch, providing the latest features and codec improvements.
+For production use, consider building from a stable milestone branch.
+See [VERSIONING.md](VERSIONING.md) for details.

 ## Features

 - **🎯 H265/HEVC & AV1**: Next-gen video codecs with hardware acceleration